Types of Worms and Parasites that Live in Humans

 There is a 2-fold attack that Parasites make on their hosts.
 Not only do they consume nutrients from their host, thereby denying this to their host, but they also eliminate their own waste products into their host’s tissues and cells.

 This double action of parasites can cause harm to the hosts’ tissues and organs as they weaken their hosts defence and immune systems.
-This makes the host more susceptible to illness and disease as well as any illness that the parasite itself brings to the host as in the case of Malaria.
+This makes the host more likely to fall to more illnesses or disease.
+Also any illness that the parasite itself brings to the host such as the well known parasitic disease of Malaria.

 Protozoa are in fact some of the smallest animals in the animal kingdom.
 Most of them can only be seen using a microscope.
-The word 'Protozoa' comes from the Greek 'protos' meaning 'first' and 'zoa' meaning 'animals'.
-Yes, despite being small, they can still inflict a lot of damage on their hosts.
+The word "Protozoa" comes from the Greek "protos" meaning "first" and "zoa" meaning "animals".
+So despite being small, they can still inflict a lot of damage on their hosts (the human body).

 Protozoa breathe, move and reproduce by splitting into two.
 They often live in water or damp conditions and some of the most deadly protozoa are transmitted by flies and mosquitoes.